gvwilson/thirdbit/_drafts/2023-01-23-sdxjs-module-bundler.md

 If you would like to understand why not, and learn about a pivotal moment in the history of computing, I highly recommend [*The Annotated Turing*][annotated_turing].
-You might also enjoy [*Linkers and Loaders*][linkers_loaders], which taught me more about how system-level software actually works than a full course on operating systems.
+You might also enjoy [*Linkers and Loaders*][linkers_loaders];
-*Linkers and Loaders* was also one of the inspirations for *SDXJS*: it convinced me that a challenge-and-response analysis of solutions to a problem could be readable as well as informative.
+while it is now more than 20 years old, it taught me as much about how to design system-level software as either of the courses I took on operating systems.

 <figure id="module-bundler-bundling" align="center">
   <img src="{{'/sdxjs/module-bundler/bundling.svg' | relative_url}}" alt="Bundling modules"/>